 The Graduate School of the National Oceanography Centre Southampton (GSNOCS) is a centre of research excellence.
-We are a large, international, scientifically diverse and genuinely interdisciplinary community with more than 200 PhD students with backgrounds in biology, chemistry, computer science, Earth science, engineering, environmental sciences, geography, geology, geophysics, mathematics, meteorology, natural sciences, oceanography and physics.
+We are a large, international, scientifically diverse and genuinely interdisciplinary community with about 150 PhD students with backgrounds in biology, chemistry, computer science, Earth science, engineering, environmental sciences, geography, geology, geophysics, mathematics, meteorology, natural sciences, oceanography and physics.

 As a PhD student at GSNOCS you will be a member of a critical mass of scientists undertaking cutting edge research.
 This research spans the spectrum of interests of scientists from Ocean and Earth Science at the University of Southampton and the Natural Environment Research Council's Research Centre, The National Oceanography Centre, in a unique collaborative partnership based at the purpose-built Waterfront Campus.